Market Activity Figures

 While all transactions are important to proper market operation, EPA follows trends in transactions between distinct economic entities with particular interest.
 These transactions represent an actual exchange of assets between unaffiliated participants, which reflect companies making the most of the cost-minimizing flexibility of emission trading programs.
 Companies accomplish this by finding the cheapest emission reductions not only among their own generating assets, but across the entire marketplace of power generators.

-The 2020 emissions were below emission budgets for the Acid Rain Program (ARP) and for all five Cross-State Air Pollution Rule (CSAPR) programs.
-As a result, the CSAPR allowance prices were well below the marginal cost for reductions projected at the time of the final rule, and are subject, in part, to downward pressure from the available banks of allowances.
+The 2021 emissions were below emission budgets for the ARP and for all six CSAPR programs.
+As a result, the allowance prices for most of the CSAPR programs were well below the marginal cost for reductions projected at the time of the final rule, and are subject, in part, to downward pressure from the available banks of allowances.